James Pollitt

-James Peter Pollitt (born 1826 at St Leonards-on-Sea, Sussex; died in 1860 at Brighton, Sussex) was an English cricketer.
+James Peter Pollitt (born c.
+1826 at St Leonards-on-Sea, Sussex; died in 1860 at Brighton, Sussex) was an English cricketer.

 Pollitt made his first-class debut for the North in 1847 against the Marylebone Cricket Club.
 In 1849, he played a single first-class match for the Fast Bowlers against the Slow Bowlers; this match indicates that Pollitt was a fast bowler of some nature.

 In 1850, he made his debut for a Middlesex side in a County match against Surrey.
 Pollitt played one further match for Middlesex against the Marylebone Cricket Club in 1851.

 In 1850, he played a single first-class match for a Hampshire team against an All-England Eleven.
 In 1851, Pollitt made his debut for the Marylebone Cricket Club against Sussex.
 He made 2 further appearances for the club Cambridge University and Sussex.

 Pollitt also played an additional first-class match for Marylebone Cricket Club and Metropolitan Clubs against an All-England Eleven in 1850.
 From 1851 to 1853, he also stood as an Umpire in 4 first-class matches.

 Pollitt died in 1860 at Brighton, Sussex.